brunojamelli/brunojamelli/README.md

-### I am a junior dev 👋
+### I am a junior dev and devops enthusiastic 👋
 <img src="https://komarev.com/ghpvc/?username=brunojamelli&label=Views&color=blue&style=plastic" alt="brunojamelli" />

 - 🔭 I’m currently working with devops in suvige project
-- 🌱 I’m currently learning typescript and nodejs
+- 🌱 I’m currently learning CI/CD pipelines, server management and Scrum
 - 🤔 I’m looking for help with creation of "myanimelist" for manhwas
-- 💬 Ask me about f1, games, node, django and vuejs
+- 💬 Ask me about mangas, animes, docker, node and django

 #### 📫 You can find me on: